atolz/unsplash-clone-vue/README.md

 ### Features

-- Photo Search: Includes loading indicators, result clearing, re-search, and an overlay effect for better readability.
+- Photo Search: Includes router state search, loading indicators, result clearing, re-search, and an overlay effect for better readability.

 - Infinite Scrolling: Loads additional images as you scroll to the bottom.